Samshingenge/skill-assessments-quizzes/README.md

-## Linkedin Quiz Answers, Skill Assessments Test
+## Quiz Answers, Skill Assessments Test

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-454-orange.svg?style=flat-square)](#contributors-)